What are the different types of moving companies?

 2. Local movers

-Local movers often charge by the hour.
-In 2023, rates typically ranged from $80 to $100 per hour for two crew members.
-The biggest factor in your cost for a local move is how many items you’re moving.
-The more time and labor you require, the higher your overall cost will be.
+The more time and labor your move requires, the higher your final bill will be.
 You can also expect to pay more for heavy, fragile or oddly shaped items, like pianos or hot tubs.

-3. Corporate/military movers
+3. Corporate and military movers

 4. International movers